-How two formerly incarcerated women are keeping courts accountable — with help from students, retirees and Fiona Apple
+Once jailed, these women now hold courts accountable — with help from students, retirees and Fiona Apple

 'She's my teacher'

-Carmen Johnson had just been released from federal prison in 2019 when she discovered Court Watch PG and the woman who founded it, Qiana Johnson.
+Carmen Johnson had released early from federal prison for just over a year when she discovered Court Watch PG in 2019 and the woman who founded it, Qiana Johnson.

 The two, who are not related, quickly saw themselves in each other.